abhilashjp/lookupapp/docs/country/france.md

 ### Intra community

-When you make purchases of goods , they are not subject to VAT as long as the total amount of your acquisitions does not exceed  €10,000 per year.
+When you make purchases of goods, they are not subject to VAT as long as the total amount of your acquisitions does not exceed  €10,000 per year.
 As soon as this threshold is exceeded, you are subject to payment of VAT.

-On the other hand, when you purchase services , you must pay VAT regardless of the amount.
+On the other hand, when you purchase services, you must pay VAT regardless of the amount.

 As you are subject to the VAT-based exemption regime, you will not be able to deduct VAT on your purchases .
-To be able to deduct VAT on your professional purchases, you must opt ​​out of the VAT-based exemption regime
+To be able to deduct VAT on your professional purchases, you must opt ​​out of the VAT-based exemption regime.

 ### Exports & Imports

-For exports , whether you are under the VAT-based exemption regime or not, you do not charge VAT .
+For exports, whether you are under the VAT-based exemption regime or not, you do not charge VAT.

-When you carry out imports , whether you are under the VAT-based exemption regime or not, you must pay VAT .
+When you carry out imports, whether you are under the VAT-based exemption regime or not, you must pay VAT.
 On the other hand, with a VAT exemption, you will not be able to deduct the VAT you paid on your imports.
 To be able to deduct VAT on your professional purchases, you must waive the VAT exemption.